philipdowner/dotfiles/README.md

 1. Run the bootstrap installation script. `script/bootstrap`
 1. Follow the instructions in your Terminal to complete the installation process.

+After completion, you should follow the [post-installation steps](#post-installation) detailed below.

 ## Frequently Asked Installer Questions

 ### What does the installer do?